YoannDupont/SEM/readme.md

 ## Planned changes (for latest changes, see changelog.md)
 1. Add a tutorial.
 Some of it done in section "retrain SEM" in manual.
 2. add lemmatiser.
-3. migration to python3 (already made for revision 39 by lerela).
-4. have more unit tests
+3. have more unit tests
-5. improve segmentation
+4. improve segmentation
    1. handle URLs starting with country indicator (ex: "en.wikipedia.org")
    2. handle URLs starting with subdomain (ex: "blog.[...]")